 In addition to the Standards and Expectations required of all students attending SUNY Broome, residents of the Student Village have additional expectations that they must follow to best ensure the safety and success of all students in residence.
 Those expectations are shared by the staff in residence, and are also located in the Residence Life Handbook.

-Should a student be reported to have violated the Code of Conduct, that incident will be investigated and adjudicated as described here.
+Should a student be reported to have violated the Code of Conduct, that incident will be investigated and adjudicated as described in the Conduct Process.

 In addition to any consequences faced due to the exhibited behavior, if a student is found responsible for violating the Code of Conduct they may find themselves being removed and/or banned from the Student Village.